One Good Deed. One Huge Impact.

 Dennis and Mary Zullig hit a string of bad luck.
 It started when Mary suffered a brain hemorrhage while in the car.
 After recovering from that, the next year brought about a hip replacement for Dennis.

-It didn’t take long for him to realize they didn’t need to move.
-They were moving because they had to find a house with fewer stairs.
-Louis looked at their current home and realized they could install a home elevator, eliminating the expenses of selling and upgrading the new home.
+The Zulligs were moving because they had to find a house with fewer stairs.
+Daymark looked at their current home and realized they could install a home elevator, eliminating the expenses of selling and upgrading the new home.
 More importantly, this elevator would keep the Zulligs in the home they loved.

 There was only one problem.
-Before they met Louis, the Zulligs had signed a purchase agreement for their next home.
-The easy answer would have been for Louis to just sell their old home and take the commission.
-But Louis was more interested in helping the Zulligs.
+The Zulligs had already signed a purchase agreement for their next home.
+Another realtor might have sold the old home and taken the commission.
+But Daymark was more interested in helping the Zulligs.

-So, that’s exactly where they stayed.
+So, that’s exactly where the Zulligs stayed.
 In the house they had lived in for so long, the house where they had made so many memories.

 And staying put carried an unexpected benefit.
 It meant they could be closer—both in location and emotionally—to Mary’s mother when she grew sick shortly after.

-“Louis’ suggestion to stay in our home changed everything.
+“Daymark’s suggestion to stay in our home changed everything.
 It kept us where we wanted to be, and helped protect our investment,” Dennis says with amazement.
-“And he had no reason to help us with that, other than the fact that he could see it was best for us.
+“And they had no reason to help us with that, other than the fact that they could see it was best for us.
 And that made all the difference.”